Puppy love

 Puppy love, also known as a crush, is an informal term for feelings of romantic love, often felt during childhood and early adolescence.
-It is an infatuation usually developed by someone's looks and attractiveness at first sight.
-Such feelings fade away when the object of attraction stays out of sight for a while, whereas the feeling of real love takes a long time to develop and does not fade with time and or in the absence of the other.
+It is an infatuation usually developed by one's looks and attractiveness at first sight.
 It is named for its resemblance to the adoring, worshipful affection that may be felt by a puppy.
-Puppy love typically lasts between 2 months and 2 years, and is thought to be fueled by preadolescent hormones.
-Some scientists, however, think it is initiated as a result of the natural development of the brain at the onset of preadolescence.
+Puppy love typically lasts between two months and two years, and is thought to be fueled by adolescent hormones.
+Some researchers, however, believe it is initiated as a result of the natural development of the brain at the onset of adolescence.

 The term can be used in a derogatory fashion, presuming the affair to be shallow and transient in comparison to other forms of love.
-Sigmund Freud, however, was far from underestimating the power of early love, recognizing the validity of "the proverbial durability of first loves".
+Sigmund Freud, however, believed in the validity of early love, emphasizing "the proverbial durability of first loves".

 Characteristics

 Puppy love is a common experience in the process of maturing.
 The object of attachment may be a peer, but the term can also describe the fondness of a child for an adult.
-Most often, the object of the child's infatuation is someone years older, like a teacher, friend of the family, actor, or musician, about whom the child will spend their time daydreaming or fantasizing.

 A crush is described as a coming-of-age experience where the child is given a sense of individualism because they feel intimate emotions for a person not part of their own family.

+In China

+In 1950, China promulgated the Marriage Law, which established a new democratic marriage system of monogamy with freedom and equality as the core concept.
+Among other things, the Marriage Law stipulated that "a man may marry at the age of 20 and a woman at the age of 18."
+However, since the 1960s, as China's population growth problem became more pronounced and the years of education were extended, the concept of "late marriage and late childbearing" began to be commonly advocated, followed by the formation and stigmatization of the concept of "early love."
+As late as the 1990s, China continued to crack down on "early love" among college students.

+After the new marriage law came into effect in 1980, the legal age of marriage in China was adjusted to "no earlier than 22 for men and 20 for women."
+The act of "early love" was considered contrary to the policy of the time, and was increasingly rejected by social values and equated with "feudal superstition" and "obscenity and pornography".

+In recent years, with the change of family planning policy and the gradual opening of the concept of marriage, the age range of "early love" is basically narrowed down to junior high and high school years.
+However, under the academic pressure of "one exam for life" (Gaokao) and the traditional concept of marriage, schools and parents still have a negative attitude towards the phenomenon of "early love", worrying that it will take up the energy of the children and have a negative impact on their studies and health.
+Therefore, China's overall social environment does not support early love and is still based on preventive measures.
+If students are discovered to be in a relationship, the school may intervene depending on the situation.